First Scrutiny: Third Sunday of Lent Year A

 Readings: Exodus 17:3-7; Romans 5:1-2,5-8; John 4:5-42

-In the Gospel, Jesus is at Jacob's Well seated there in the mid-day sun and he is thirsty.
+In the Gospel, Jesus is at Jacob's well seated there in the mid-day sun and he is thirsty.
 A Samaritan woman arrives to draw water.
-Jesus asks the woman for some water to drink, but his intention is to uses water as talking point in order to lead her to discover her own thirst.
-Jesus knows that she has quite a reputation, having been married five times and living with a sixth man.
-In the course of an interesting dialogue, Jesus who is thirsty for her conversion gradually leads her to scrutinize herself and to discover her own spiritual thirst.
-Jesus goes further to tell her about her secret life.
+Jesus asks the woman for some water to drink, but his intention is to use water as talking point in order to lead her to discover her own spiritual thirst; her need for conversion; her need to turn around towards God.
+Jesus knows that she has quite a reputation in her village, having been married five times and living with a sixth man!
+In the course of an interesting dialogue, Jesus who is thirsty for her conversion gradually leads her to scrutinize herself, but goes further to tell her about her secret life.
 Though embarrassed at Jesus’ scrutiny and insight into her life, she is led gradually first to confess that she knows that the Messiah – the Christ is coming, and when he comes he will tell us everything.
 At that point, Jesus reveals his true identity to her.
 “I who am speaking to you...
 I am he”.
-She becomes completely converted and accepts the water of life that Jesus offers to quench her spiritual thirst.
-This woman who first came for a jug of water now puts the jug down and becomes a disciple sent to her village where she tells her people: “Come and see”, come and see the person who has changed my life!
+She is first surprised and then becomes completely converted and accepts the water of life that Jesus offers to quench her spiritual thirst.
+This woman who first came for a jug of water, now puts the jug down and becomes a disciple sent to her village where she tells her people: “Come and see”, come and see the person who has changed my life!
 So she goes home not only cleansed but also refreshed after drinking the life-giving water that only Jesus can give.
-As we celebrate the first of three Scrutinies with the candidates for Baptism, the readings invite us too to scrutinize ourselves and so discover our need for the same water of life that Jesus gives.
-The message we take home this Sunday may be summed up in a few points: 1) Like the Samaritan woman, this too is our day of Scrutiny and conversion.
+As we celebrate the first of three Scrutinies with the candidates for Baptism, the readings invite us too to scrutinize ourselves and so discover our spiritual thirst for the water of life before we become spiritually dehydrated.
+The message we take home this Sunday may be summed up in three points: 1) Like the Samaritan woman, this too is our day of Scrutiny and conversion.
 2) We are led to discover our spiritual thirst, and invited to recognize our thirst for God's mercy.
-3) Just as the Samaritan woman became converted and discovered her vocation as a disciple of Jesus to her village, we too are called to experience new life in Christ, and sent to be witnesses of Jesus Christ, so that many others may come to believe in Jesus Christ because of our witness.
+3) Just as the Samaritan woman is converted and discovers her vocation as a disciple of Jesus to her village, we too are called to experience new life in Christ, and sent to be witnesses of Jesus Christ, so that many others may come to believe in Jesus Christ who has changed our lives.